okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 ---
 layout: blog_post
-title: 'Build a Basic App with Spring Boot and JPA using Postgres'
+title: 'Build a Basic App with Spring Boot and JPA using PostgreSQL'
-author: andrewcarterhughes
+author: moksamedia
-date: 2018-12-12T00:00:00Z
 description: "Build a resource server using Spring Boot and Spring Data JPA and implement Group-based authorization using Okta OAuth."
 tags: [security, jwt, token, authentication, sessions, jpa, spring, spring data]
+tweets:
+- "Want to learn how to build an app with @springboot and JPA?
+This tutorial is for you!"
+- "Spring Data makes JPA pretty darn easy.
+This tutorial shows you how to make it work with PostgreSQL >"
+- "Spring Boot + JPA - a match made in heaven!"
+image: blog/featured/okta-java-short-bottle-headphones.jpg
 ---

 # Build a Basic App with Spring Boot and JPA using Postgres